jparry67/crypto-pals-challenges/README.md

 # crypto-pals-challenges
-Solutions for crypto challenges at [cryptopals.com](https://cryptopals.com/)
+Here are my solutions for the crypto challenges at [cryptopals.com](https://cryptopals.com/) in python!

 # Completed Challenges
 ## Set 1: Basics